Connection to MGnify API

 with APISession("https://www.ebi.ac.uk/metagenomics/api/v1") as mgnify:

-search_filter = Modifier(f"taxon_lineage={genus_filter}")
+= Modifier(f"taxon_lineage={genus_filter}")

-resources = map(lambda r: r.json, mgnify.iterate(endpoint_name, filter=search_filter))
+search_filter = map(lambda r: r.json, mgnify.iterate(endpoint_name, filter=search_filter))

-resources_df = pd.json_normalize(resources)
+resources = pd.json_normalize(resources) resources_df

 # Display the table containing the results of the query